rhurwitz-pima/closer/docs/howto/d2l-clo-setup.md

 This category will exist solely to hold calculated CLO grade items and should not affect students’ final grades or be visible to them.

+> Note: Excluding a grade category from the final grade calculation **automatically excludes all grade items within that category** from the final grade.
+>
+> However, **hiding a category does not automatically hide the individual grade items** it contains.
+Each CLO grade item must be explicitly hidden.

 ---

 ## Step 2: Create One Calculated Grade Item per CLO